practicalli/engineering-playbook/docs/continuous-integration/docker/clojure-multi-stage-dockerfile.md

 Docker runs as root user by default and if a container is compromised the root permissions and could lead to a compromised host system.
 [Docker recommends creating a user and group in the run-time image](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#user)  to run the service

 !!!
-EXAMPLE ""Create a non-privileged user account
+EXAMPLE "Create a non-privileged user account"
     ```dockerfile
     ARG UID=10001
     RUN adduser \